trptcolin/taking-command-of-the-command-line-workshop/doc/02_readline_and_looking_around.md

 1. Using the manual page for `ls`, find and use the command to show the most recently modified files and directories *last*.
 Hint: you'll need to use three flags for this in order to do this sorting *and* check those timestamps.

+## Wrap-up

+We've learned:

+- how to tell where we are in the directory structure (`pwd`), how to move somewhere else (`cd`), and how to see what files and subdirectories are in a given directory (`ls`)
+- how to use wildcards (`*`) to expand to file paths
+- the most important Readline keystrokes and how to use them to be efficient at the command line
+- how to recall previously-entered commands, both one by one and by searching

+Next, we'll start using the pipe operator, one of the most important and powerful features of the Unix command line.

 ## More resources

 - [Readline User Manual][readline_user_manual]